tkulic/ip-address-tracker/README.md

 # IP Address Tracker

 This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
-Frontend Mentor challenges help you improve coding skills by building realistic projects.
+Frontend Mentor challenges help to improve coding skills by building realistic projects.

 ## Table of contents